Palmetto Bug FAQ

 What do palmetto bugs eat?

-How fast do palmetto bugs multiply?
+How fast do palmetto bugs reproduce?

 What time of year are palmetto bugs most active?